The perfect Church for imperfect people / La Iglesia perfecta para gente imperfecta

 THE SACRED COLLEGE OF BISHOPS AND GOVERNANCE

-TOCC is governed by Its Synod College of Bishops presided by the Archbishop Primate, and, with the assistance of their various advisors, maintain an open and transparent means of governing the Church.
+TOCC is governed by Its Synod College of Bishops presided by the Patriarch, and, with the assistance of their various advisors, maintain an open and transparent means of governing the Church.

 DISCIPLINES WITHIN THE PRIESTHOOD